Sound Awake

-Sound Awake is the second studio album by Australian progressive/alternative rock band Karnivool, released in Australia on 5 June 2009.
+Sound Awake is the second studio album by the Australian rock band Karnivool, released in Australia on 5 June 2009.
 At the J Awards of 2009, the album was nominated for Australian Album of the Year.

 At the 2010 West Australian Music Industry Awards, the album won Most Popular Album.

-Album background
+Recording

 The album follows a four-year gap since their debut studio album Themata in 2005.

 Sound Awake was produced by Forrester Savell (The Butterfly Effect, Dallas Frasca) and recorded at Perth's Blackbird and Kingdom Studios over several months.
 It was later mixed at Melbourne's Sing Sing Studios and mastered by Tom Coyne (DJ Shadow, The Roots) at Sterling Sounds in New York City.

-In an interview bassist Jon Stockman describes the differences between the band's two albums.
+Composition

+AllMusic wrote that "The core of alternative/nu metal that brought the group success on its debut album, Themata, still holds throughout the bulk of [Sound Awake], but there are little touches of something else."
+The songs on Sound Awake are longer than those on Themata, and more in common stylistically with progressive rock than any of the band's previous work.
+In an interview, bassist Jon Stockman describes the differences between Sound Awake and the band's previous album, Themata:

+Release

 The name of the album was conceived by Drew Goddard and the album cover artwork was undertaken by graphic designers, Joe Kapiteyn and Chris Frey.

 The album was released on 5 June 2009 through Cymatic Records and distributed by Sony Music Australia.
 The first single from the album, "Set Fire to the Hive", was released prior to it, on 28 April 2009, with a video being released on 8 May.
 The second single, "All I Know", was released on 9 November 2009, along with an accompanying music video.

 Sound Awake was played as the 'feature album' on radio station Triple J. They played the entire album, one song per day, with some songs featuring short spoken introductions by members of the band.
 On 17 July 2009 it was nominated for a J Award – 'Australian Album of the Year'.